Oh, hey! Welcome in!

-“In our way of life, in our government, with every decision we make, we always keep in mind the Seventh Generation to come.
-It’s our job to see that the people coming ahead, the generations still unborn, have a world no worse than ours and hopefully better.
+“With every decision we make, we always keep in mind the Seventh Generation to come.
+It’s our job to see that the people coming ahead, the generations still unborn, have a world no worse than ours, and hopefully better.
 When we walk upon Mother Earth we always plant our feet carefully because we know the faces of our future generations are looking up at us from beneath the ground.
 We never forget them.”—Oren Lyons

-—Oren Lyons, Iroquois tribal leader
+Iroquois tribal leader

-In other words: Sustainability starts at home.
+Sustainability starts at home.

-- saving money while conserving water, energy, oil, trees and other natural resources;
+- Saving money while conserving water, energy, oil, trees and other natural resources;

-- whole food nutrition and eco friendly food choices (including tons of grain-free and dairy-free recipes);
+- Whole food nutrition and eco-friendly food choices (including tons of grain-free and dairy-free recipes)

 If you have any questions or thoughts, I’d love to hear from you!